anasdove2020/songcry/Fans - Feature.md

 ### Task: Create Set Password Page UI

 **User Story:**
-GIVEN user completes Set Username,
+GIVEN user completes Set Email,
 As a new user,
 I want to see a password setup page
 so that I can create a secure password for my account.